spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-modules.md

 Any of the officially [Python logging levels](https://docs.python.org/3.6/library/logging.html#levels) may be used.

-By default Sparv will write log output with level WARNING and higher to the terminal.
+By default, Sparv will write log output with level WARNING and higher to the terminal.
 You can change the log level with the flag `--log [LOGLEVEL]`.
 Most commands support this flag.
 You can also choose to write the log output to a file by using the `--log-to-file [LOGLEVEL]` flag.
 The log file will recieve the current date and timestamp as filename and can be found inside `logs` in the corpus directory.